zeek/zeek/quickstart/index.rst

 ``en0`` can be replaced by the interface of your choice.
 A selection of common base scripts will be loaded by default.

-Bro will output log files into the working directory.
+Zeek will output log files into the working directory.

 .. note:: The FAQ_ entries about
    capturing as an unprivileged user and checksum offloading are